-FIA_AFL_EXT.1: The TOE maintains in persistent storage, for each user, the number of failed password logins since the last successful login (the phone, in its evaluated configuration, only supports password authentication), and upon reaching the maximum number of incorrect logins, the TOE performs a full wipe of all protected data (and in fact, wipes all user data).
-An administrator can adjust the number of failed logins for the cryptlock screen from the default of ten failed logins to a value between 0 (deactivate wiping) and 2,147,483,647 through an MDM.
+Once the user has authenticated successfully at the boot lock screen, the TOE decrypts the user data partition and unlocks the phone.
+Thereafter, when the user locks the TOE, the TOE displays its normal lock screen to authenticate the user before unlocking again.
+For the normal lock screen, the TOE maintains in persistent storage, for each user, the number of failed password logins since the last successful login (the phone, in its evaluated configuration, only supports password authentication as the only critical authentication factor), and upon reaching the maximum number of incorrect logins, the TOE performs a full wipe of all protected data (and in fact, wipes all user data).

+An administrator can adjust the number of failed logins for the normal keeper lock screen from the default of ten failed logins to a value between 0 (deactivate wiping) and 50 through an MDM agent.
 The TOE validates passwords by providing them to Android's Gatekeeper (which runs in the Trusted Execution Environment).
 If the presented password fails to validate, the TOE increments the incorrect password counter before displaying a visual error to the user.
-Android's Gatekeeper keeps this password counter in secure storage and is incremented before the password is validated.
+Android's GateKeeper keeps this password counter in secure storage and is incremented before the password is validated.
 Upon successful validation of the password, this counter is reset back to zero.

-Additionally, the phone allows the user to unlock the device using a fingerprint sensor.
+Additionally, the phone allows the user to unlock the device's normal lock screen (GateKeeper) using a fingerprint sensor.
 The user has up to 5 attempts to unlock the device before the fingerprint sensor is temporarily disabled for 30 seconds.
-While the sensor is disabled, the user can input their password to unlock the phone.
-After a total of 4 failed rounds of attempted fingerprint unlock (20 total unlock attempts), the fingerprint sensor is disabled entirely until the user enters their password to unlock the device.
-Note that restarting the phone at any point disables the fingerprint sensor automatically until the user enters a correct password and unlocks the phone, and therefore TOE restart disruptions are not applicable for this authentication mechanism.
+While the sensor is disabled, the user can still opt to input their password to unlock the phone.
+After 30 second has elapsed, the user may attempt to again authenticate using their fingerprint; however, the TOE allows again 5 attempts before disabling the fingerprint sensor for 30 seconds.
+After a total of 4 failed rounds of attempted fingerprint unlock (20 total unlock attempts with 30 seconds between every 5 failed attempts), the TOE entirely disabled the fingerprint sensor until the user enters their password to unlock the device.
+Note that restarting the phone at any point disables the fingerprint sensor automatically until the user enters a correct password at the boot lock screen and unlocks the phone, and therefore TOE restart disruptions are not applicable for this authentication mechanism.